 Learn about the body of law that governs and regulates the creation, operation, and termination of a business.
 Business law provides a framework that enables businesses to operate in an environment that is efficient and functional through the enforcement of contract and property rights.
 Without such laws, there would be no measure of predictability or security in the operation of a business.

-The Faculty of Law at Queen’s University has designed a JD program that allows students to build expertise in many areas of business law including corporate law, commercial law, securities regulation, and mergers & acquisitions.
+The Faculty of Law at Queen’s University has designed a JD program that ensures students build expertise in many areas of business law including corporate law, commercial law, securities regulation, and mergers & acquisitions.
 The Business Law Program provides students the opportunity to learn from and interact with internationally recognized faculty members, as well as leading practitioners and members of the judiciary.
 Through courses and experiential learning opportunities, the Business Law Program equips students with the substantive and practical knowledge to lead a successful and rewarding career in the business sector.

 Joint Degrees and Other Programs